1871 Lānaʻi earthquake: Tectonic setting

-The Hawaiian Islands are situated in the middle of the Pacific Plate, far from any known plate boundary, where most of the world's earthquakes occur.
+The Hawaiian Islands are situated in the middle of the Pacific plate, far from any known plate boundary, where most of the world's earthquakes occur.
 This island chain is a product of hotspot volcanism where magma is able to make its way up to the crust and onto the surface, creating volcanoes.
-Hawai'i is the youngest volcanic island and marks where the hotspot is currently located.
+Hawaiʻi is the youngest volcanic island and marks where the hotspot is currently located.